johanneslamers/backup-suite/README.md

 All your databases and will be stored in ``/var/lib/automysqlbackup``.

 If you like to make manual backup just run ``sudo automysqlbackup``.
+For more information on installing automysqlbackup go to: [Install automysqlbackup on Ubuntu](https://gist.github.com/janikvonrotz/9488132)

 # Source